supercharge/docs/set.md

 // 'Supercharge'
 ```

-You may also iterate through the values using a `for..of` or loop:
+You may also iterate through the values using a `for..of` loop:

 ```js
 const users = Set.of(['Marcus', 'Supercharge'])